 Aquarium filters are very crucial for filtering all the waste materials and pollutants from the tank water.
 This filtration can be done through mechanical, chemical, and biological filtration processes.
 The filter media for these processes are also different from each other.
 Filter floss, filter pads, good bacteria, coarse sponge pads, etc., are some of the most common media.

 These filter media work to eradicate debris, toxins, and chemical substances from the water, so your aquatic animals can have a healthy environment.
 There are various types of filters for you to choose from.
 But if you want a multipurpose one, a canister filter is the best option for you.
-Due to its features and performance, most aquarists prefer these more than the others.
+Due to their features and performance, most aquarists prefer these more than others.

-Canister filter is mainly an internal filter, known as an external filter.
+The canister filter is mainly an internal filter, known as an external filter.
 You have to install them externally with the aquarium.
 It will have a combined set of various filtration media to screen the water.
 The fundamental mechanism of this filter is to use pressure and a pump to push the water for better filtration.
 It also has intake and outlet hoses to manage the siphoning of the water.

 Once the media is done filtering, the water will return to the aquarium using a spray bar.
 For better filtration, this filter has three main parts, a pump, tubings, and cartridge.
 The motor housing is cylinder-shaped with the filter media and rotor resting inside.
 Due to its efficient performance, you can use a canister filter for filtering drinking water as well.